Reception- Lion Cubs

 Reading

-Soon, your child will be bringing home levelled R.W.I reading books which, again, will support the level they are at with their phonics.
+Please continue to read the material the children take home on a weekly basis.
+Plus, don't forget to do the RWI activities sent weekly on google classroom too.
 'Little as often' is the key.
 It is important that children practise their reading/sounds, and continue to share books with an adult and listen to an adult read to them.
 This not only strengthens their vocabulary but also develops their inference and prediction skills—all of which play a key role in fostering a lifelong love of reading.
+In addition, the children can access the online 'Oxford Owl' e-books, which also consolidates the level and support they are reading at.

 Speaking and Listening